Performance Breakdown

 - Pet litter: 99.8%

-You’ll notice it did a horrible job cleaning quaker oats with only a 52.4% score.
+You’ll notice it did a horrible job cleaning Quaker Oats with only a 52.4% score.
 It wasn’t a pick-up issue but a clearance issue.
-The standard brush attachment didn’t have enough clearance for the quaker oat pile to fit through, thus snowplowing it forward.
+The standard brush attachment didn’t have enough clearance for the quaker oat pile to fit through, so it snowplowed it forward.

-Cleaning sand is one of the toughest debris to pick up, especially with a standard brush attachment.
-The H7 picked up an average of 99.5% in two tests.
-Please note that I used the max setting to pick up the few crumbs of sand left after the first few passes.
+Cleaning sand is one of the toughest types of debris to pick up, especially with a standard brush attachment.
+The H7 achieved an average of 99.5% across two tests.
+Please note that I used the max setting to pick up the remaining sand crumbs after the first few passes.

 The H7 also did well in the edge cleaning, picking up most of the coffee grounds in a few passes.
 This is another proof of the H7 suction increase.